Domains and URLs

 Tenant Vanity Domain Structure

-The structure is the same as default application-level domains, except there is one additional part in the beginning of the domain:
+The structure is the same as default application-level domains, except there is one additional part at the beginning of the domain:

-• Tenant Domain Name: When you create new tenants under an application, this is the domainName field that is required upon creation.
+• Tenant Domain Name: This is the domainName field that is specified when a tenant is created.

 Custom Domains

-• Increased trust when using the application since the application’s domain is preserved while navigating Wristband’s hosted pages.
+• Increased trust since the application’s domain is preserved while navigating to Wristband’s hosted pages.

 Hosted Pages

-Any page that Wristband hosts will use the default application and tenant vanity domains for the URL locations.
-When custom domains for an application are applied, the location of these hosted pages will instead rely on the custom domains.
+Without custom domains, Wristband's hosted pages will use the default application and tenant vanity domains for the URL locations.
+However, when custom domains are defined, the location of these hosted pages will instead utilize the custom domains.

 Tenant Login with Custom Domains